Gowthamchandu307/IRIS-Classification/README.md

 The Iris dataset is widely used in statistics, machine learning, and pattern recognition for teaching and learning.
 It is a simple yet adaptable dataset for classification, clustering, and visualization.

 The Iris dataset can be found in a variety of machine learning libraries and repositories, including the UCI Machine Learning Repository.
-It has become a typical benchmark dataset in the area, with many people using it to test and compare the performance of various machine-learning methods.
+It has become a typical benchmark dataset in the area, with many people using it to test and compare the performance of various machine learning methods.